Who am I?

 Because of my training and experiences, I know that there can be many different approaches to healing that can be helpful.
 I partner with each of my clients to find the most helpful approaches for that person.
 Some people find spirituality-based or energy-sensitive sessions to be very helpful, while others find psychology-based sessions to be very helpful.
 Some people find a mix of these approaches to be very helpful.
 Some people may discover a need for additional therapists, and that is ok, too!
 My goal is to partner with you to find what will unlock the best person you can be.Education and Experience

 I graduated from Moravian Theological Seminary with a M.A. in Clinical Counseling in 2015, from Cedar Crest College with a B.A. in Applied Psychology in 2012, and from Lancaster Bible College in 2007 with a B.S. in Bible.
 I have experience working with a variety of age groups and with a variety of stresses.
-I particularly enjoy working with adolescents, young adults, and first responders, but find that I can work effectively with people from many different backgrounds.
+I particularly enjoy working with adolescents, young adults, and first responders, and people struggling with gambling but find that I can work effectively with people from many different backgrounds.

 In addition to my practice at Magill Massage and Wellness, I work at an outpatient addictions treatment facility where I work mostly with adolescents, first responders, and clients with significant anxiety and depression in addition to an addiction.
 I also volunteer as a member of the regional Critical Incident Stress Management team where I help first responders struggling with emotionally difficult calls.

-I am currently internationally recognized as an Certified Advanced Alcohol and Drug Counselor. hide
+I am currently internationally recognized as an Certified Advanced Alcohol and Drug Counselor and am endorsed to counsel people struggling with consequences of gambling. hide